-Tag Applies To isGeneric Attribute (port) Corresponds To: The 'port' declaration in

-a generic interface.

-isSubType Inner Class (typedef)

-Corresponds To: A subtype definition.

-kind Attribute (signal)

-Corresponds To: The signal kind (such as 'register', 'bus').

-mode Attribute (port)

-Corresponds To: The port mode ('in', 'out', 'inout', 'buffer', 'linkage').

-portmap Attribute (part)

-Corresponds To: The generic / port map of the component instantiated.

-sensitivity Method (synchronous)

-Corresponds To: The 'sensitivity' list of a synchronous process.

-type Inner Class (typedef)

-Corresponds To: The 'type' indication of a 'type' declaration.

-typeNameSp Attribute (part)

-ace Corresponds To: The 'type' namespace of the instantiated component.
+isGeneric Attribute (port) Corresponds To: The 'port' declaration in a generic interface. isSubType Inner Class (typedef) Corresponds To: A subtype definition. kind Attribute (signal) Corresponds To: The signal kind (such as 'register', 'bus'). mode Attribute (Port) Corresponds To: The Port mode ('in', 'out', 'inout', 'buffer', 'linkage'). portmap Attribute (part) Corresponds To: The generic/Port map of the component instantiated. sensitivity Method (synchronous) Corresponds To: The 'sensitivity' list of a synchronous process. type Inner Class (typedef) Corresponds To: The 'type' indication of a 'type' declaration. typeNameSpace Attribute (part) Corresponds To: The 'type' namespace of the instantiated component.